Courses offered by Jennifer Potter

 - Effective editing

 - The art, craft and practice of good writing

 - Writing for impact

 Writing is Jennifer’s life.
-The author of four novels and six works of non-fiction, she brings to her workshops experience and insights gained as a writer across many disciplines: fiction, non-fiction, history, biography, journalism, reviewing, policy research and writing speeches for public figures.
-Commended by critics for the clarity and conviction of her own writing, she is adept at helping you find the right words to communicate your ideas cleanly, cogently and to greatest effect.
+Determined to keep her writing fresh, she brings to her workshops insights gained as a writer across many disciplines: novels, social and cultural histories, studies of landscape and gardens, biography, journalism, reviewing, policy research and speechwriting.
+Commended by critics for the clarity and elegance of her own writing, she is adept at helping you find the right words to communicate your ideas to greatest effect.

-Jennifer’s lively workshops use creative techniques to develop your writing craft, helping you to further your career and enjoy your writing more.
+Jennifer’s lively workshops use creative techniques to help you develop your writing craft, advance your career and enjoy your writing more.